 Zinc is a very durable metal which has been found to last on rooftops for over 100 years.

 Because it’s so easy to mold, zinc takes very little energy to manufacture.
 Not to mention, it’s completely recyclable.

 4. Relatively Quiet

-Due to its soft state, zinc produces relatively little noise when coming into contact with rainfall.
+Due to its soft state, zinc produces relatively little noise when coming into with rainfall.